fishcus/KAP-manual/en/operation/routine_ops/routine_tool.en.md

 ## Routine Operation Tool

-Kyligence Enterprise provides a routine operation tool to keep the system clean and in a healthy state, and hence ensure the system stability and performance.
-This tool provides following functionalities:
+Kyligence Enterprise provides a routine tool to maintain the system, including metadata/outdated data check, cleanup and recovery. **Please make sure this tool is scheduled to run regularly during system free hours.**

+This tool provides the following functionalities:

-- Metadata check, cleanup, and recovery
+- Metadata check, cleanup and recovery
-- System garbage check, cleanup in HDFS / Hive / HBase etc.
+- Outdated data check and cleanup
 - Metadata backup

-> **Note:** We highly recommend you to run this tool on a regular basis during system idle time.

 ### How to Use

-You can run this tool via command line:
+You can run the below command line to use

 ```shell
 $KYLIN_HOME/bin/kylin.sh io.kyligence.kap.tool.routine.RoutineTool
 ```

-Without any options or arguments, running this command only checks system metadata and garbage.
-No other actions like cleanup are taken.
-This command supports following options:
+Without options, this command does **checking only** and no change to data or metadata will be made.

+This command supports short and long options:

-- `-c, --cleanup`: cleanup metadata and system garbage after check.
+- `-c, --cleanup`: cleanup metadata and outdated data after check; without this option, no change to data or metadata will be made.
-- `-e, --excludeThreshold <arg>`: specify how many days of recent metadata to be excluded from cleanup and recovery. `<arg>` is a number of days and default is 1 day.
+- `-e, --excludeThreshold <arg>`: specify how many days of recent metadata to be excluded from cleanup and recovery operation. `<arg>` is an integer value and default value is 1.
-- `-f, --force`: force to clean **ALL** intermediate tables in Hive.
 - ` -h, --help`: print help message.

+> **Note**: A few additional advanced options:
+>
+> - `-f, --force`:  force delete **ALL** intermediate tables in Hive, only works together with the `-c` option.
+Don't use this unless necessary as it can impact running jobs.
-- `-r, --withRecovery`: recover table snapshots after check.
+> - `-r, --withRecovery`: recover table snapshots after check operation, only works together with the `-c` option.
-- `-o, --outdatedThreshold <arg>`: specify how many days of job history to keep during cleanup, default is 30 days.
+> - `-o, --outdatedThreshold <arg>`: specify how many days of job history that will be ignored during cleaning. `<arg>` is an integer value and default value is 30.
-- `-dl, --dumpLocation <arg>`: `<arg>` is the path of file system, specify the location for dumped metadata, default is the temporary folder of system.
+> - `-dl, --dumpLocation <arg>`: specify the location for dumped metadata. `<arg>` indicates the file system path and default is the temporary folder of system.
-- `-fm, --fastMode`: specify running as Fast-Mode, ignore metadata garbage checking and storage garbage checking
+> - `-fm, --fastMode`: specify running as Fast-Mode, which only does the checking of inconsistent metadata.
+Checking of outdated data and metadata is ignored.
-- `-gm, --gcMode`: specify running as GC-Mode, only collecting metadata garbage and storage garbage
-- `-stb, --singleThreadBackup`: specify backup metadata by using single thread, default is multi-thread
+> - `-stb, --singleThreadBackup`: run metadata backup in single thread, default is multi-thread.

-> **Caution:**
-> 1. `-f` and `-r` option applies only when `-c` is used in command line.
-> 2. Please use `-f` option only when it's necessary, as it might affect running jobs.
-> 3. The option `--fastMode` and `--gcMode` can not be used at the same time.
+> - Further, in `$KYLIN_HOME/conf/kylin.properties`, set `kap.tool.routine-tool.delete-task-thread-num` to enable multi-thread on data deletion.
+In case of deleting a large number of outdated data files, multi-thread can improve performance to some extent.

 ### Metadata Backup

-When execute the command with `-c` option, RoutineTool will backup metadata excluding dictionary and snapshot automatically.
-Only when the backup process succeeds, the cleanup action will be taken.
+When execute the command with `-c` option, this tool will backup metadata excluding dictionary and snapshot before making any changes.
+Only when backup process succeeds, the cleanup action will be taken.

-By default, only 5 backups are kept in system.
+By default, only 5 backups will be kept.
 If there is a new backup, the tool will delete the oldest one.
-All backups files are stored under folder `$KYLIN_HOME/meta_backups` and file name pattern is `meta_${timestamp}`.
+All backup files are stored under folder `$KYLIN_HOME/meta_backups` and file name pattern is `meta_${timestamp}`.

 ### Best Practice

-For system daily operations, you can run this single command line without exectuing previous commands like  `MetadataChecker` or `Gargbage Clean` separately.

-In general case, we suggest that you run the following command line on a daily basis.
-You can write a scheduler shell script to run it during system idle time, like at midnight when there is no jobs or queries in the system.
+We recommend running this tool regularly to ensure the stability and performance of Kyligence Enterprise.
+Schedule to run bellow command periodically during system is free hours, such as every midnight.

 ```shell
 $KYLIN_HOME/bin/kylin.sh io.kyligence.kap.tool.routine.RoutineTool -c
 ```

-#### Enable Multi-Thread Execution

-RoutineTool supports multi-thread mode to improve the performance of cleanup process.

-Set the parameter `kap-tool.routine-tool.delete-task-thread-num` in `kylin.properties` configuration file:

-- The value is `1` by default, means using single-thread mode to cleanup
-- When setting the value to be greater than `1`, then multi-thread mode will be enabled and the value is number of threads.
+As outdated metadata is cleaned, you may go to Kyligence Enterprise Web UI to reload metadata after cleanup is finished.

+**Note**:

+1. For Multi-Tenancy deployment mode, please run this tool **in each tenant** separately because of the resource isolation.
+2. For Read/Write deployment mode, it is only supported to run this tool in **Write Cluster**.